ferjorosa/hallucination-detection-blogpost/blog_post_draft.md

 ## Experimental Setup

 We frame groundedness detection as a binary classification task.
-Given a query Q and some context C (like a document retrieved by an agent's tool), we want to predict whether C contains enough information to answer Q. This is a simple "supported" vs "not supported" decision - much simpler than generating a full response.
+Given a query $Q$ and some context $C$ (like a document retrieved by an agent's tool), we want to predict whether $C$ contains enough information to answer $Q$.
+This is a simple "supported" vs "not supported" decision - much simpler than generating a full response.

 ### Models We Tested